Tinea Versicolor

 Tinea Versicolor FAQs

-Dermatologists often diagnose Tinea Versicolor by examining the affected skin and may use a Wood's lamp for better visibility.
+Dermatologists often diagnose tinea versicolor (also known as pityriasis versicolor) by examining the affected skin area and may use a Wood's lamp for better visibility.
 If you notice persistent discoloration or changes in your skin, consult a dermatologist.

-Recurrence is possible, especially in warm and humid environments.
-Dermatologists may recommend antifungal shampoos or other preventive measures to minimize the risk of recurrence.
+Tinea versicolor recurrence is possible, especially in warm and humid environments.
+Dermatologists may recommend antifungal hygiene products or other preventive measures to minimize the risk of recurrence.

 Yes, Tinea Versicolor can affect facial skin.
 Dermatologists may recommend specialized treatments for the face, such as antifungal creams or washes designed for sensitive areas.